no-trbl-2-u/FCC_node-express/README.md

       app.get('', mWare1, mWare2, (req, res) => res.send(req.data))
       ```
     * As arbitrary as the example is, it's very powerful to be able to persist data, chain small modular functions, and send the results back to the user.

+* When using dynamic URLs, make sure it is the last URL in your code to be registered or else ```"/:word"``` before "/word2" would cause word2 to be picked up by the dynamic URL and will redirect you to that path.